 Acupressure for Yin Yoga

 According to Traditional Chinese Medicine (and many other eastern healing arts), the body contains channels of Qi or prana.
 These channels are generally called meridians in Chinese Medicine.
 The word “meridian” comes from the word “jing luo”.
-Translated, this means something that travels through, or something that connects, like a thread in fabric.
+Translated, this means something that travels through or connects, like a thread in fabric.
 These channels act as gateways to the “energetic” or “subtle body” system.

 Each primary channel is related to a pair of internal organs and can be activated through acupuncture, touch, movement, or meditation.
 Along each of these channels lie acupressure points which have specific functions and/or actions.

-During a yin yoga practice, it can be helpful to gently massage a few of these acupressure points.
+During a yin yoga practice, it can be helpful to massage a few of these acupressure points gently.
 Because each point has a related meridian and organ system, using specific points during your practice increases the therapeutic benefits of a given sequence or pose.

 Start by finding the given points below.
-Put gentle pressure on the point and gradually increase the pressure over time.
-Use your thumb to gently press in a circular motion or, if you prefer, you can remain still.
+Apply gentle pressure to the point and gradually increase it over time.
+Use your thumb to press gently in a circular motion, or, if you prefer, remain still.
 Hold the point 30 seconds to 1-2 minutes or however long feels comfortable.
 All points mentioned below are present on both sides of the body.

 Kidney 1 (Yongquan) // Tala Hrdaya

 This is the lowest and most grounding point on the body.
-In Ayurvedic medicine this point closely correlates with the point called Tala Hrdaya.
+In Ayurvedic medicine, this point closely corresponds to the Tala Hrdaya point.
 Kidney 1 helps to strongly descend excess energy.
 Because of this, it makes an excellent point if you’re experiencing agitation, anxiety, or insomnia.
-It’s also helpful for excess heat rising such as hot flashes and night sweats associated with menopause.
+It’s also helpful for excess heat rising, such as hot flashes and night sweats associated with menopause.

 Learn more about Kidney energy here.